ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 In `withdraw` you see multiple `Condition`s applied in one `requires` decorator.

 This is an improvement over placing the validation code at the beginning of each function body, as Eiffel does and as traditional Python functions do--assuming they check their arguments.
-The `@require` clearly shows that constraints have been placed on the arguments.
-`Condition` reduces duplicated code.
+The `@requires` clearly shows that constraints have been placed on the arguments, while `Condition` reduces duplicated code.

 DbC definitely helps, but it has limitations: